 Challenges That A Programmer Might Face?

-As this is a wide topic to explore and talk about also considering the ambiguity of this question, I will try to discuss the most common responses and feelings that I feel is more important.
+As this is a wide topic to explore and talk about also considering the ambiguity of this question, I will try to discuss the most common responses and feelings that I feel are more important.
 It might be something else for others.

 Well, learning to code is a challenge and takes time, test your patience, dedication, and brain.
 Coding is a bit like going to the gym.
 Even if you max out and spent a whole weekend, you will not see a visible difference in your body.
-You need to keep yourself motivated all the time to face the new real-world problems.
+You need to keep yourself motivated all the time to face new real-world problems.

 There are many challenges that I can write down but I’ll just list a few of them.
 It might be applicable to you or might be not but, it mostly depends on the work and nature of your programming domain.

-- Learning a new Language at the beginning.
+- Learning a new language at the beginning.